pierrepo/llm-practicals/content/prompts.md

 1. Create an account on:
     - a commercial platform ([ChatGPT](https://chatgpt.com/) from OpenAI, [Le Chat](https://chat.mistral.ai/) from Mistral AI or [Gemini](https://gemini.google.com/app) from Google)
     - an open-source platform hosted at Université Paris Cité : https://pleiade.mi.parisdescartes.fr/ (Please, use your academic email address to create an account.
 A couple of hours may be needed for validation).
-2. Try the same prompt on both platforms.
+2. Try the same prompt on different platforms.
 Do some models need more context (i.e. explanations) than others to give expected results?
 3. Evaluate the different models for:
     - Text production ("Write a 10-line text about...")
     - Text summarization ("Summarize the following text in 5 lines...")
     - Code production ("Write a Python function that extracts and prints sequence length from a FASTA file named 'sequences.fasta'.
 Add comments to explain how the function works.").
-Share your code in a shared document.
+Share your best (or worst) code with the group.
 Could you produce a code to do the same task in R?

 ## Success and failure with math problems